stefanofoti/musa/docs/Architecture.md

 - the interaction between the client on the smartphone and the backend on the cloud<br/>
 - cloud services, which comprehend also a machine learning algorithm<br/>
 <br/>
-Near every piece of art, there is a board, which communicates with the user's phone to understand how much time he spends near it.
+Near every piece of art or cluster of artworks, there is a board, which communicates with the user's phone to understand how much time he spends near it.
 The data are sent to the cloud platform to be stored and elaborated.
 A machine learning algorithm creates customized tours according to the information collected and on the reports generated for each user at the end of the visit.
 The user's smartphone is connected with the backend to provide interaction with the visitor.<br/>

 ## Architecture and components